 For both the Troll Cup and the Junior Nationals, awards will be given based on combined time from the two days.

 All courses on day 1 and day 2 cross the main park road.
 The day 1 crossings are beyond the arena and should have little traffic.
 Please be very careful crossing and running along the road.
 The day 2 road crossings will be at a control close to the road with a manned water stop.
 If there is a crossing guard present, please listen to his or her directions.
+On day 2, the White course has a short streamered section leading from the trail to a control close to the road crossing.

 There will be at least one water stop on all courses, multiple water stops on the longer advanced courses.
 Please use cups and do not drink directly from the water jugs.